maloleboulch/MACADAM-Database/README.md

 MASTER scripts in bacteria and archaea: MACADAMBac1.sh, MACADAMBac2.sh, MACADAMArch1.sh, MACADAMArch2.sh
 MACADAM-test.sh: Launch only on Archaea for testing.

-Some scripts have absolute path to change be fore launching:
+Some scripts have absolute path to change before launching:
-  - MACADAMBac2.sh
+  - MACADAMBac2.sh => multiple path to your /ptools-local/pgdbs/user
-  - MACADAMArch2.sh
+  - MACADAMArch2.sh => multiple path to your /ptools-local/pgdbs/user
-  - MACADAM.sh
+  - MACADAM.sh => path to your:  ptools-local/pgdbs/user/

 To create MACADAM launch the MACADAM.sh script.